ibm-cloud-docs/BlockStorage/disaster-recovery.md

    </SOAP-ENV:Envelope>
    ```

-## Fail back to the original Primary site in the UI
+## Fail back to the original primary site in the UI
 {: #DRFailback2originalUI}
 {: ui}